griffinbank/rules_clojure/README.md

 ## Testing

-Bazel can cache test results, so 'test all targets' only runs the tests that depend on files that have changed since the last time the test past.
-Bazel also supports [Remote Build Execution](https://bazel.build/remote/rbe), the combination of test caching and RBE leads to dramatic speedup of CI times.

-# Why Bazel?

-Bazel is a build tool for large projects, especially multi-language and monorepo projects.
-Bazel only builds 'dirty' targets, like make.
-Unlike make, it uses a sandbox to guarantee a target's dependencies are specified correctly.

-## Testing

-Bazel can cache test results, so 'test all targets' only runs the tests that depend on files that have changed since the last time the test past.
-Bazel also supports [Remote Build Execution](https://bazel.build/remote/rbe), the combination of test caching and RBE leads to dramatic speedup of CI times.
+Bazel can cache test results, so bazel only executes tests that depend on files that have changed since the last time the test passed.
+Bazel also supports [Remote Build Execution](https://bazel.build/remote/rbe).
+The combination of test caching and RBE leads to dramatic speedup of CI times.

 ## Features
 - tools.deps support